Dimension Formulae and Generalised Deep Holes of the Leech Lattice Vertex Operator Algebra: s

 \section{\GDH{}s}

 In this section we introduce the notion of \emph{\gdh{}}s, certain extremal automorphisms of holomorphic \voa{}s of central charge $24$.

 Then we show that there is a bijection

 between the \gdh{}s $g$ of the Leech lattice \voa{} $V_\Lambda$ with $\rk((V_\Lambda^g)_1)>0$ and the \strathol{} \voa{}s $V$ of central charge $24$ with $V_1\neq\{0\}$.
-This naturally generalises Conway and Sloane's correspondence between the Niemeier lattices and the deep holes of the Leech lattice $\Lambda$.
+This naturally generalises Conway, Parker and Sloane's and Borcherds' correspondence between the Niemeier lattices and the deep holes of the Leech lattice $\Lambda$.

-In particular, we obtain a uniform construction of the \strathol{} \voa{}s of central charge $24$ with non-vanishing weight-$1$ space.
-We also classify all \gdh{}s of $V_\Lambda$ up to algebraic conjugacy.
+We also prove a uniform construction of the $70$ non-vanishing Lie algebras on Schellekens' list by explicitly giving a \gdh{} of $V_\Lambda$ for each case.
+Finally, we classify all \gdh{}s of $V_\Lambda$ up to algebraic conjugacy.